Apadmi-Engineering/Mockzilla/docs/docs/mobile_ui.md

-# Mockzilla Mobile Ui (alpha)
+# Mockzilla Mobile UI (alpha)

 !!! warning
     Warning: This plugin is still experimental and may contain bugs!
 The API is also subject to change

-Mockzilla provides embedded Ui into your App to control the server at runtime.
+Mockzilla provides an embedded UI for your App to control the server at runtime.

 ## Installation